 - Audio-PID= PID for Audio Stream

-Put simply, you need to input all the values appropriately and then scan.
+You will need to input all the values appropriately and then scan.
 Note this will only bring the channel on that TP with the PID data.

-Second Method: The Manual Scan/Search
+2. Second Method: The Manual Scan/Search

-Noteworthy, if have 10 frequencies with a signal on a particular satellite, you can not search for all at the same time(using the manual search).
+Noteworthy, if you have ten frequencies with a signal on a particular satellite, you can not search for all simultaneously (using the manual search).
 On the contrary, you can only search them one after the other.

-Method 3: The BLINDSCAN scanning mode
+3. Method 3: The BLINDSCAN scanning mode

-Method 4: The Satellite Channels “AUTOSCAN” Mode
+4. Method 4: The Satellite Channels “AUTOSCAN” Mode